Black hole

-Black holes typically form when massive stars collapse at the end of their life cycle.
+Black holes typically form as part of a supernova event when massive stars collapse at the end of their life cycle.
 After a black hole has formed, it can grow by absorbing mass from its surroundings.
-Supermassive black holes of millions of solar masses may form by absorbing other stars and merging with other black holes, or via direct collapse of gas clouds.
+Supermassive black holes of millions of solar masses may form by absorbing stars and merging with other black holes, or via direct collapse of gas clouds.
 There is consensus that supermassive black holes exist in the centres of most galaxies.

+Quantum field theory in curved spacetime predicts that event horizons emit Hawking radiation, with the rate of emission being inversely proportional to the mass.
+This causes the black hole to lose mass very slowly, provided it is not accreting matter.
+However, even the smallest class of black holes observed, stellar black holes, are gaining mass from the cosmic microwave background faster than they are losing mass via Hawking radiation.

-The presence of a black hole can be inferred through its interaction with other matter and with electromagnetic radiation such as visible light.
+The presence of a black hole can be inferred through its interaction with matter and electromagnetic radiation such as visible light.
 Matter falling toward a black hole can form an accretion disk of infalling plasma, heated by friction and emitting light.
 In extreme cases, this creates a quasar, some of the brightest objects in the universe.
-Stars passing too close to a supermassive black hole can be shredded into streamers that shine very brightly before being "swallowed".
-If other stars are orbiting a black hole, their orbits can be used to determine the black hole's mass and location.
-Such observations can be used to exclude possible alternatives such as neutron stars.
+Merging black holes can be detected by the gravitational waves they emit.
+If stars are orbiting a black hole, their motions can be used to determine the black hole's mass and location.
 In this way, astronomers have identified numerous stellar black hole candidates in binary systems and established that the radio source known as Sagittarius A*, at the core of the Milky Way galaxy, contains a supermassive black hole of about 4.3 million solar masses.

 History

-The idea of a body so massive that even light could not escape was briefly proposed by English astronomical pioneer and clergyman John Michell and independently by French scientist Pierre-Simon Laplace.
-Both scholars proposed very large stars, analogous to modern models of supermassive black holes.
+The idea of a body so massive that even light could not escape was first proposed in the late 18th century by English astronomer and clergyman John Michell and independently by French scientist Pierre-Simon Laplace.
+Both scholars proposed very large stars in contrast to the modern concept of an extremely dense object.

-Michell's idea, in a short part of a letter published in 1784, calculated that a star with the same density but 500 times the radius of the sun would not let any emitted light escape; the surface escape velocity would exceed the speed of light.
-Michell correctly noted that such supermassive but non-radiating bodies might be detectable through their gravitational effects on nearby visible bodies.

-In 1796, Laplace mentioned that a star could be invisible if it were sufficiently large while speculating on the origin of the Solar System in his book Exposition du Système du Monde.
-Franz Xaver von Zach asked Laplace for a mathematical analysis, which Laplace provided and published in a journal edited by von Zach.
+Michell's idea, in a short part of a letter published in 1784, calculated that a star with the same density but 500 times the radius of the Sun would not let any emitted light escape; the surface escape velocity would exceed the speed of light.
+Michell correctly hypothesized that such non-radiating bodies might be detectable through their gravitational effects on nearby visible bodies.
+In 1796, while speculating on the origin of the Solar System in his book Exposition du Système du Monde, Laplace made a qualitative suggestion that a star could be invisible if it were sufficiently large.
+Franz Xaver von Zach asked Laplace for a mathematical analysis, which Laplace provided and published in von Zach's journal Allgemeine Geographische Ephemeriden.

-Scholars of the time were initially excited by the proposal that giant but invisible 'dark stars' might be hiding in plain view, but enthusiasm dampened in the early 19th century, when light was discovered to be wavelike.
-Since light was understood as a wave rather than a particle, it was unclear what, if any, influence gravity would have on escaping light waves.